ocxide/vorant/machinite_gen/plan.md

 # Plan for Completing Machinite Proc-Macro Implementation

 ## Overview
 This proc-macro transforms async-like functions with yield points into state machine enums.
-The macro parses functions containing `let var: Type = yield (save! { fields }, expr)` statements and generates:
+The macro parses functions containing `let var: Type = yield (save! { fields: ty }, expr as ty)` statements and generates:
 - An enum representing machine states
 - Structs for each yield point containing saved state
-- Implementation of the `Machine` trait with `create` and `plot` methods
+- Implementation of the `Machine` trait with `Out` type associated

 ## Current Status
-- ✅ Parsing logic for yield points exists in `yield_points` module
+- x Parsing logic for yield points exists in `yield_points` module, but it is incomplete as only parses top level yields
-- ❌ Main `machine_fn::machine` function is unimplemented (todo!())
+- x Main `machine_fn::machine` function is unimplemented (todo!())
-- ❌ Tests are failing due to missing implementation
+- x Tests are failing due to missing implementation
 - ✅ Test cases provide clear expected outputs

-## Implementation Steps
+## Implementation Requirements

 ### 1. Function Analysis and Yield Point Extraction
 - Parse the input `ItemFn` to extract function signature and body
 - Iterate through all statements in the function body
-- Use `yield_points::parse_stmt` to identify and parse yield points
+- Identify top level and nested yields
 - Collect all yield points with their positions and associated data

 ### 2. State Machine Structure Design
 - Generate enum name from the attribute token stream (e.g., `Accumulator`, `GetBalancesAt`)
 - Create enum variants for each yield point (Yield0, Yield1, etc.)
+- A yield point consists of the following:
+  - State saved: private set of fields representing the current state of the machine
+  - Yielded data: data returned to the caller
+- The `Yield0` variant, being the initial state, contains the data passed from args as inner state, but no yielded data (being `()`).
-- Each variant contains the corresponding yield struct and the yield expression type
+- Each next variant contains the corresponding yield struct and the yield expression type

 ### 3. Yield Point Struct Generation
 - For each yield point, create a struct containing:
-  - Fields specified in the `save!` macro
+  - Fields specified in the `save!` macro (Being a punctuated list of `ident: ty` pairs)
-  - Proper visibility and types
+  - The visibility of the struct should be `pub` while its fields should be `pub(self)` (a.k.a. private)
-- Generate unique names for each yield struct (Yield0, Yield1, etc.)
+- Generate unique names for each yield struct based on the position (Yield0, Yield1, etc.)

 ### 4. Machine Trait Implementation
 - Implement `Machine` trait for the generated enum:
   - `type Out = <function return type>`
-  - `fn create(params) -> MachinePoll<Self>`
 - Generate `plot` methods for each yield struct that:
-  - Take the yielded value as parameter
+  - Take the resumed arg value as parameter
   - Execute the code between yield points
   - Return next state or final result